ExCALIBUR-NEPTUNE/NESO/README.md

 top level of the repository.
 They are not currently installed.
 This is likely to change in future.

+Note: When building with the Intel OneAPI compilers, you need to have the GCC 12 version of the C++ standard library installed on your machine.
+On Ubuntu, run `apt-get install libstdc++-12-dev`.

 As you develop the code, there are a few options for how you recompile.
 One is simply to run `spack install` again.
 This will reuse the existing build directory and reinstall the results of the